• Skip to primary navigation

 a finished casserole dish of carrot souffle served as a holiday side dish.

-How To Make An Easy Carrot Soufflé
+How To Make A Simple Southern Carrot Soufflé

 Blend the Ingredients.
 Place warm, drained carrots and the rest of ingredients into a food processor or blender.
 Blend until smooth and creamy.